-1939 would be Martha Crone’s 7th year in charge of the Garden as temporary curator.
-The Garden now begins its 33rd year.
+1939 was Martha Crone’s 7th year in charge of the Garden as temporary curator.
+The Garden began its 33rd year.
 (1)

-During the Winter Months Curator Martha Crone was actively involved at the the Minneapolis Public Library Science Museum and, with husband William, in the Minnesota Mycological Society.
+During the winter Months Martha Crone was actively involved at the the Minneapolis Public Library Science Museum and, with husband William, in the Minnesota Mycological Society.
 Martha was secretary of the Society from 1926.

 In 1938 the Crones had constructed a basic cabin on their newly acquired property in the area of Cedar Creek Bog.
 During the winter months of 1938-39 they went to “the woods” to enjoy the wild area and do what winter work they could on finishing the interior of the cabin.

 In January the Park Board maintenance workers were in the Garden working on a new fence in the area Martha referred to as the “lower enclosure.”
 (2) This was either a replacement for Eloise Butler's 1924 fence or a supplement.
 See fencing details in this article.

 The weather of late 1938 was warm and dry until late December when there would be a severe cold snap at the end of the month, but still dry.
 January was above average in temperature and February was below average.
 There was significant snowfall after the first of the new year, such that snowfall for the winter was right on average.

 On March 30, she and husband Bill went to the Garden in late afternoon to check things out.
 She reported the gate was slightly frozen but they chipped it out.
 All the snow was gone.
 Everything else was in good shape and ready for opening day on April 1st.
 (2)